Psychological coaching for writers

 How This Course Will Work

-The workshop is held in the classroom and runs over two half days: a total of 8 hours are divided into 4 hours per day plus a 30-minute break.
+The workshop is held in the classroom and runs over two half days: a total of 7 hours are divided into 3,5 hours per day including a 30-minute break.
 It consists of lectures, individual and pair exercises, and group discussions.

 What You Will Learn